 Crystals can make it more likely for your dog to develop bladder or kidney stones.
 But they don’t necessarily indicate the presence or type of stone.

 I hope this helps you better understand why testing is helpful … even when choosing natural therapies.
-They can guide you on the best first steps so let’s jump into our top home remedies now.

 Home Remedies for UTIs In Dogs

 Now that you know what’s irritating your dog, let’s review some home remedies that can help.